 - Once the water is almost gone, turn off the steamer and remove the water tank from it.

-- Pour the leftover water in the sink or in your garden.
+- Pour the leftover water in the sink or your garden.
 Some plants thrive off of vinegar water.

 - Rinse the tank with fresh, clean water.
 You don’t need to use any liquid soap or detergent as the vinegar was abrasive enough.

 - Use clean water to run this cycle a few more times.
 It helps to get rid of the vinegar smell.

 Why Buy a Garment Steamer?

 Maybe you are skeptical about buying a garment steamer, so you’re trying to understand how much effort there is to keep a steamer.
 Honestly, none.
 All you have to do is clean your steamer from time to time, and it will be brand new.